Search by Keyword

 Since all of the segments of the long “Abbey Road” medley had at least been partially recorded, The Beatles decided a week later, on July 30th, 1969, to string all of these segments together to see if they fit together properly.
 After a couple other recording sessions earlier in the day, they met in the control room of EMI Studio Two at 10:30 pm to make a dry-run at piecing together the medley.
 The first act of business, however, was to create stereo mixes of all of the tracks individually, one attempt being made on each segment by producer George Martin and engineers Geoff Emerick, Phil McDonald and John Kurlander.

-This having been accomplished, they edited, cross-faded and compiled the medley, the track so far entitled “Ending” being just under two minutes in length and without any vocals.
-There were a few adjustments proposed, such as omitting Paul's track “Her Majesty,” which had been included just after “Mean Mr. Mustard.”
-“Her Majesty” had, instead, been included on the album many seconds after “The End” ended.
-This session, by the way, ended at 2:30 am the following morning.
+This having been accomplished, they edited, cross-faded and compiled the medley, the track so far entitled “Ending” being just under two minutes in length, the instrumental vamping section after the drum solo still being twenty-two measures in length.
+Since this trial edit and mix was included in various 50th Anniversary editions of "Abbey Road," we can hear exactly what 'take seven' of "The End" sounded like at this stage.
+There were a few adjustments proposed for the medley, such as omitting Paul's track “Her Majesty,” which had been included just after “Mean Mr. Mustard” and was instead included on the album many seconds after “The End” ended.
+The session ended at 2:30 am the following morning.

 Nearly a week later, on August 5th, 1969, The Beatles gave more attention to what was still referred to as “Ending.”
-They entered EMI Studio Two at 6:30 pm and, after adding a Moog Synthesizer overdub to John's track “Because,” they began vocal overdubs to “Ending” at approximately 9 pm.
-Paul sang spirited lead vocals (“Oh yeah, all right...etc) in the opening section of the song, then double-tracked them, followed by John, George and himself harmonizing “love you” repeatedly in the long middle section of the track.
-Paul then added his famous “And in the end...” line in the final section of the track, and then double-tracked it.
+They entered EMI Studio Two at 6:30 pm and, after adding a Moog Synthesizer overdub to John's track “Because,” the first vocal overdubs to “Ending” were recorded at approximately 9 pm.
+Paul sang spirited lead vocals (“Oh yeah, all right...etc) in the opening section of the song, and then double-tracked them.
+Paul then added his famous “And in the end...” line in the final section of the track, and then double-tracked it and harmonized with himself as an overdub.
 This was complete by 10:45 pm that evening, which ended the session.

 Two days later, on August 7th, 1969, they added some additional overdubs to the song, one of which was very important.
 Geoff Emerick relates: “There were quite a few empty bars to fill after Ringo's drum solo – Paul had left them bare in a spirit of 'we'll think of something eventually,' just as we had done with the middle section of 'A Day In The Life' – and there was a long discussion about what to add on top to flesh it out.
 'Well, a guitar solo is the obvious thing,' said George Harrison.
 'Yes, but this time you should let me play it,' said John jokingly.
 He loved playing lead guitar – he'd often mess about doing lead parts during rehearsals – but he knew that he didn't have the finesse of eigher George or Paul, so he rarely did so on record.
 Everyone laughed, including John, but we could see that he was at least half-serious.”